GiovaneIwamoto/voice-cloning-bark-hubert/README.md

 ### **INSTALLATION COMMON ERRORS**

+> [!WARNING]
-To ensure compatibility and avoid potential issues with newer releases, this project requires the use of a specific version of pip: pip==23.2.1.
+> To ensure compatibility and avoid potential issues with newer releases, this project requires the use of a specific version of `pip==23.2.1`.
 By installing this version, you can prevent dependency conflicts or installation errors that may arise from changes introduced in later versions.

-If you encounter an issue while running `notebook.ipynb`, and the error is related to:
+Issue while running `notebook.ipynb`, and the error is related to:

 ```
 ValueError: mutable default <class 'fairseq.dataclass.configs.CommonConfig'> for field common is not allowed: use default_factory